LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 ### Enable pages ###

-Tranquil Peak provides you 3 pages to display all posts title and date by tags, by categories, by date and an about page.
-To enable one of this pages, follow this guide.
+Tranquil-peak provides you 3 pages to display all posts title and date by tags, by categories, by date and an about page.
+To enable one of this pages, read following step.

 #### Enable all-categories page ####